nasiaullas/FaultInjectionSimulator-KodeKloud/Manual_IDE/README.md

 ### 2. Launch EC2 Instance

-Next, launch an EC2 instance:
+Next, launch an EC2 instance: name fisidereplec2 Size:30 GB

 - Choose your preferred region.
 - Assign the `fisworkshop-admin` IAM role to this EC2 instance.